adnanhaq30/blog/_posts/2022-01-01-Zendesk-writeups.md

 So we were able to effect the integrity of the documents as we were able to edit the names of documents and even change their extensions.

+---

-### Bug 3: Privilege escalations leads to add/remove appointments on restricted contacts.
+## Privilege escalations leads to add/remove appointments on restricted contacts.

 Since zendesk allows users to collaborate on various functionalities in the app.
 This was accomplished by various roles for performing different functions in the app.
 One role in the app was defined as *limitted permission user* which has access to limktted features in the app.
 The following user was *unable to create* the *contacts* nor could he add any appointments on them.